michaelhartmayer/scratchdog/specifications/app.spec.md

     4.3.
 The screen fades to black for 2 seconds
     4.4.
 After the fade out, return to the main menu
     4.5.
 Any key or mouse click will return to the main menu
+5. Glass Casual Gamer Theme
+    5.1.
+A detailed description of the theme, the way it looks, feels, and behaves it outlined.
+        5.1.1.
+Colors are outlined
+        5.1.2.
+Typography is outlined
+        5.1.3.
+Common UI elements are outlined
+        5.1.4.
+Transitions are outlined
+        5.1.5.
+Interactions are outlined
+        5.1.6.
+Visual states are outlined
+        5.1.7.
+Responsive behavior is outlined
+        5.1.8.
+Performance is outlined
+        5.1.9.
+Accessibility is outlined
+    5.2.
+The theme is responsive and adaptive
+        5.2.1.
+The theme is designed for desktop 5.2.2.
+The theme is designed for mobile
+        5.2.3.
+The theme is designed for tablet
+    5.3.
+The documentation is maintained in /docs/theme.md